Maikatura/Endorblast/README.md

 ## License
 You are allowed to use the game engine but give credit :)\
-I am allowed to change the licnese at anytime you need to be updated on what is relevant.\
+I am allowed to change the license at anytime you need to be updated on what is relevant.\
-Copying over our sprites to this source is not allowed!\
+Copying over our sprites to this source is not allowed! and will get you in trouble.

 ***Make your own sprites!***

 ## Discord